akhilsadam/coe332/homework05/README.md

 #### Run

-To test the code, please run one of the following.

-  - `make test`

-  - `pytest`

 To run the code, please run the following.
 The terminal should return a link, which can be viewed via a browser or with the `curl` commands documented in the API reference section.

   - `make run`

-To run a rebuild of the code, run this command instead.
-This command will automatically kill, rebuild, and test the code before running.
+If the image is not built, it is more appropriate to run the following, to avoid any errors.

-  - `make iterate`
+  - `make rapid`